scaleoutsystems/fedn/docs/serverfunctions.rst

 Overridable Methods
 -------------------

 The ``ServerFunctions`` class provides three methods that can optionally be overridden.
-If you choose not to override any of these, FEDn will execute its default behavior for that functionality.
+If you choose not to override one or several of these, FEDn will execute its default behavior for that functionality.

 The base class defining these methods and their types is: